Seattle Police Department: History

 In 1943, after many cases of soldiers returning to bases from Seattle with sexually transmitted diseases, the federal government threatened to take over policing in the city and enforce laws on prostitution and sex-work.
 After this, Chief Kimsey began a crackdown on prostitution.

 In the autumn of 1947, police Chief George Eastman reassigned the police captain in charge of suppressing illegal alcohol sales after complaints such establishments were running openly.
 The chief took no steps to otherwise discipline the man.

+In 1952, officer Ted Yerabek helped start the Seattle Chinese Community Girls Drill Team as their first instructor.
+He was a member of Seattle's Police Drill Team which had won multiple awards, and he brought over many of their police drills to the successful girls drill team.
+The police drill team stopped in the early 1980s but the girls drill team remained active as of 2021.

 In November 1969, police Chief Frank Ramon retired after accusations that he had tried to stifle an investigation into gambling and government corruption.

 On June 21, 1974, a Seattle Police helicopter on its way to a shooting collided with a Cessna plane near Boeing Field.
 Both officers on board and both civilians in the plane were killed.

 In 1987, the Seattle Police Department created the modern mountain bike patrol units, paving the way for cities across North America to follow.

 In 2011, the United States Justice Department found that the department had engaged in a pattern of constitutional violations in its use of force.

 In 2012, the rank of "Sergeant Major" was created and bestowed upon then-Sergeant Arnold "Arny" McGinnis.
 Sergeant Major McGinnis started working at the Seattle Police Department in 1962, holding the rank of police officer.
 He retired in July 2012 at the age of 75, reaching fifty years of service to the city of Seattle.
 He is the only member of the SPD known to hold the rank.

 On May 19, 2014, Kathleen O'Toole was nominated to serve as Chief of the Seattle Police Department and was officially appointed on June 23, 2014.
 In 2015, O'Toole and others in the department developed and implemented a data-oriented policing strategy called "Agile Policing Strategy", influenced by agile manufacturing.
 The approach was developed to increase the responsiveness or agility of the department to address crime and disorder problems through the real-time surfacing, visualization, analysis, and sharing of data across all necessary operational units of the police department.
 Organizationally, this was accomplished through the SPD's Real Time Crime Center, established in July 2015 using a combination of asset forfeiture funds and a federal government grant, which houses the technology, analytical support and command structure.